Pat-Laugh/pat-laugh.github.io/_posts/2018-09-15-finding-solutions-to-problems.md

 Easy problems are boring and tough problems shouldn't be easy.
 They should not be tackled with laziness; that is, trying "solutions" with the hope they'll work.
 The effort should be put in and that should be embraced.
-I don't get much satisfaction playing dice and winning; I didn't win, the dice won for you...
+I don't get much satisfaction playing dice and winning; I didn't win, the dice won for me...
 But some people think differently: They'll take credit when luck did the work for them and they'll blame luck when it did not.
 I prefer, and try, to own my own luck and bear responsibility.
 I would not be able to consciously accept